4. North of Iberian Peninsula

 Day 1.
 Barcelona - Zaragoza - San Sebastián (575 km ~ 357 miles)

-Departure from Barcelona at 8am towards Zaragoza - Spain's fifth largest city and the capital of the Aragón province.
-Located south of the Pyrenees, it sits roughly between Barcelona and San Sebastian, and is home to a range of fascinating sights, from Roman ruins to magnificent Islamic architecture and a striking Baroque cathedral.
-We will stop in the city center so you can have free time to explore the most notorious sights of Zaragoza: Basilica de Nuestra Señora del Pilar and Puente de Piedra (the Stone Bridge).
+Departure from Barcelona at 8 a.m. towards Zaragoza, Spain's fifth-largest city and the capital of the Aragón province.
+Located south of the Pyrenees, it sits roughly between Barcelona and San Sebastian and is home to a range of fascinating sights, from Roman ruins to magnificent Islamic architecture and a striking Baroque cathedral.
+We will stop in the city center so you can have free time to explore the most notorious sights of Zaragoza: the Basilica de Nuestra Señora del Pilar and the Puente de Piedra (the Stone Bridge).

 • Bridge Puente de Piedra (the Stone Bridge) is the oldest of all the bridges across the Ebro River.
-It was built in 1401 following a Gothic style.
-Measuring about 225 meters in length, the entire stone structure is held by seven arches, with cutwaters that help to break the water flow.
+It was built in 1401 in a Gothic style.
+Seven arches support the entire stone structure, which is about 225 meters long and has cutwaters to help break up the water flow.
 It is very close to the Plaza del Pilar, so its silhouette with the Basilica del Pilar in the background has become one of the iconic images of the city.

-After some time in Zaragoza we'll continue to San Sebastian.
-Arrival in early evening, dinner and accommodation.
+After some time in Zaragoza, we'll continue to San Sebastian.
+Arrival in the early evening, dinner, and accommodation.

 Day 2.
 San Sebastián - Bilbao - Santander (205 km ~ 127 miles)

 • Bilbao’s Guggenheim Museum is the most emblematic building in the city, towering above the river like an undulating titanium ship.
-The celebrated modern art museum, designed by the architect Frank Gehry, resembles a huge metal ship, covered in shiny wavy patterns and quirky structures, and is just as impressive from the outside as it is from the inside.
-Surrounding the museum, you’ll find Bilbao’s Art District, home to world-famous artworks such as Louise Bourgeois’ Mamen spider sculpture, Jeff Koons’ Puppy and Anish Kapoor’s Tall Tree and the Eye
+The renowned modern art museum, which Frank Gehry designed, resembles a sizable metal ship and is equally impressive from the outside as it is from the inside.
+Surrounding the museum, you’ll find Bilbao’s Art District, home to world-famous artworks such as Louise Bourgeois’ Mamen spider sculpture, Jeff Koons’ Puppy, and Anish Kapoor’s Tall Tree and the Eye.

-• Santander has two beaches - the Playa de los Bikinis and the Playa de la Magdalena, which are perfect for sunbathing in summer or strolling along in winter.
+• Santander has two beaches, the Playa de los Bikinis and the Playa de la Magdalena, which are perfect for sunbathing in the summer or strolling along in the winter.

-• One of the most impressive buildings in the city is the Santander 's Cathedral, which simply can’t be missed.
-Inside, you can find the tomb of the writer, literary critic and historian Menéndez Pelayo.
+• One of the most impressive buildings in the city is Santander's Cathedral, which simply can’t be missed.
+Inside, you can find the tomb of the writer, literary critic, and historian Menéndez Pelayo.

 Dinner and night in Santander.